codingcatgirl/lucidgloves-fae-mod/docs/ordering_parts.md

 You are now on the page where you can review the parts that will be put in the PCB.

-* Parts that are marked as `Extended” instead of `Basic” cost an extra fee.
+* Parts that are marked as `Extended` instead of `Basic` cost an extra fee.
 You can save money by leaving out some of them and acquiring and soldering them on yourself.
   * This guide recommends and assumes that you leave out the pin headers and connectors, get those from AliExpress (see below) and solder them on yourself because they are easy to solder and having them assembled would cost $10 more.